Digital Fleets

 Developing a new module named Design within the Digital Fleets platform to

-• Make the design process more efficient, quicker, consistent and reliable.
+• make the design process quicker, more consistent, and reliable.

-• Enable junior design engineers to upskill themselves through utilizing the AI recommendations.
+• enable junior design engineers to educate themselves following the AI recommendations.

 UX PLAN

-At the beginning of this journey the leadership directed us to introduce an all-new feature known as the AI Design Workspace.
-It is a place for design engineers to create blueprints for their EV transition solutions.
-This feature will allow engineers to run a cost analysis on their design and also has integrated AI suggestions to make their designs more efficient.
+At the beginning of this UX design journey, the leadership tasked us with creating an all-new feature known as the AI Design Workspace, a platform for design engineers to create blueprints for their EV transition solutions.
+This feature allows engineers to run a cost analysis on their projects and also has integrated AI suggestions to make their designs more efficient.

-Based on our findings, we identified the following key needs:
+Based on our team’s findings, we identified the following key needs:

-• Making the design module by collecting some design, optimization, and cost analysis tools into one module to make the design process more efficient.
+• Creating the Design module by selecting design, optimization, and cost analysis tools and make the design process more efficient.

-• Base the design tools on AutoCAD to ensure the final design is consistent and all human resources already know how to use it.
+• Creating the design tools inspired by AutoCAD to ensure the final design is consistent with standards, and HR staffs know how to use it.

-• Design an AI generate checklist that identifies the errors of design to help junior design engineers proceed the design process successfully and error free.
+• Making an AI generated checklist to identify any errors and help junior design engineers complete the design successfully.

-• Create a step-by-step guidance modal for junior design engineers to follow regional, national, and international regulations.
+• Creating a step-by-step guidance checklist to help junior design engineers to follow regional, national, and international regulations.

-• Implement tools for engineers to validate designs and exchange feedback to make the final reliable and consistent.
+• Implementing tools for engineers to validate designs and exchange feedback to make the final design reliable and consistent.

-• Design a cost report dashboard to make the design process more efficient.
+• Designing a cost report dashboard to make the project development more efficient.

 02 TECHNICAL EXPLORATION

-After defining the UX plan, we followed these steps as part of our technical exploration:
+After defining the UX plan, as part of our technical exploration we followed the following steps:

-• Held meetings with engineering to define the AI design workspace workflow.
+• Holding meetings with engineering to define the AI design workspace workflow.

-• Conducted workshops to define core flows for creating and importing designs.
+• Conducting workshops to define core flows for creating and importing designs.

-• Collaborated with engineering and product management to optimize user experience flows, guiding the design process.
+• Collaborating with engineering and product management to optimize user experience flows to guide the design process.

 Initial flow